The Jacobian of a regular orthogonal matroid and torsor structures on spanning quasi-trees of ribbon graphs: Preliminaries

 \begin{example} The circuits of the ribbon-graphic orthogonal matroid corresponding to Figure~\ref{fig:torus} are $1^*2^*$, $34$, $1^*3$, $1^*4$, $2^*3$, $2^*4$, and $123^*4^*$. \end{example}

 Every ribbon-graphic orthogonal matroid is regular, and the regularity is witnessed by the following representation.

-First of all, by convention, fix the orientation on $\Sigma$ which is counter-clockwise with respect to (outward) normal vectors.
-Every sub-manifold $\Sigma'$ of $\Sigma$ inherits an orientation from $\Sigma$, and its boundary $\partial \Sigma'$ is also endowed with an induced orientation; see~{\cite[Chapter~15]{Lee}} for details.
+First, by convention, fix the orientation on $\Sigma$ which is counter-clockwise with respect to (outward) normal vectors.
+Every submanifold $\Sigma'$ of $\Sigma$ inherits an orientation from $\Sigma$, and its boundary $\partial \Sigma'$ is also endowed with an \emph{induced orientation}.
+A precise definition of the induced orientation on a submanifold can be found in~\cite[Chapter~15]{Lee}.
+Informally, the induced orientation on $\partial \Sigma'$ may be described as follows: if a person traverses $\partial \Sigma'$ with their head pointing in the direction of the normal vector to $\Sigma'$ and with $\Sigma'$ on their left, then the induced orientation on $\partial \Sigma'$ is the direction of travel.

 Now choose a reference orientation~$\vec{G}$ of the set $E$ of edges of $G$, and assign the {\em dual reference orientation} to $G^*$ by the ``right-hand rule'', i.e., so that each coedge $e^*$ crosses $e$ from right to left (or, equivalently, $e$ crosses $e^*$ from left to right); see Figure~\ref{fig:orientation}.